Metaphorme/ezcheck/README.md

 | Implement languages  | Assembly, Rust, C and etc..                                | Rust                                                            |
 | Compatibility        | May not work on every machine with different architecture. | Works well with Rust.                                           |

+❗️ To achieve maximum compatibility, the default backend is **hashes backend**.

 ⚠️ Please notice that although ezcheck(hashes backend) supports a lot of hash algorithms, `MD2`, `MD4`, `MD5`, `SHA1` are proven to be **insecure**. ezcheck still provides them for maximum compatibility, but **it does not recommend users continue to use them**.

 ## Build